essentialkaos/sslcli/README.md

 `sslcli` is command-line client for <a href="https://www.ssllabs.com">SSLLabs</a> public API.

+> [!CAUTION]
-**IMPORTANT:** Currently, SSLLabs API doesn't provide same info as SSLLabs website.
+> Currently, the SSLLabs API doesn't provide the same information as the SSLLabs website.

 ### Usage demo